MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/deploy/upgrading-to-system-center-2016-operations-manager.md

 ### High level overview System Center 2016 Operations Manager - upgrading 2012 R2 Agents to 2016 and running two environments

 The following upgrade path supports customers in an Operations Manager scenario with parallel environments, sharing agents, so that the original System Center 2012 R2 Operations Manager environment is left intact.
-After the upgrade, the agents have been upgraded to System Center 2016 Operations Manager and are fully capable of working with native System Center 2012 R2 Operations Manager functionality.
+Agents that have been upgraded to System Center 2016 Operations Manager are fully capable of working with native System Center 2012 R2 Operations Manager functionality.

+Agents can be upgraded before the new System Center 2016 - Operations Manager management group is deployed and then configured to multi-home between the original management group and the new management group using your existing automation solution or they can be upgraded after by discovering and performing a push-install from the new Operations Manager 2016 management group.
+For further information, see [How to Upgrade Agents in a Parallel Deployment](how-to-upgrade-agents-in-a-parallel-deployment.md).

 1. Retain the original System Center 2012 R2 Operations Manager environment.